WhiteApfel/Pullkin/README.md

 @pullkin.on_notification()
-async def on_notification(obj, notification: Notification, data_message):
+async def on_notification(obj, notification: Message, data_message):
     idstr = data_message.persistent_id + "\n"
     with open(".persistent_ids.txt", "r") as f:
         if idstr in f: